To Heart 2: Dungeon Travelers: Game

 To Heart 2: Dungeon Travelers was developed by Sting, and published by Aquaplus for the PlayStation Portable.
-It was officially released on June 30, 2011, as an all ages version of the PC game Final Dragon Chronicle: Guilty Requiem, which is one of the four games contained inside Manaka de Ikuno!!.
-Manaka de Ikuno!! was released in both limited and regular editions on December 18, 2009.
+It was officially released on June 30, 2011, as an all ages version of the PC game Final Dragon Chronicle: Guilty Requiem, which is one of the four games contained inside Manaka de Ikuno!!, which was released in both limited and regular editions on December 18, 2009.
 A PlayStation Vita version of the game was released on April 30, 2015.
+An enhanced port featuring upgraded resolution, custom controls (with support for keyboard and mouse), auto dungeon mapping and more, was released on PC via Steam and Johren on February 15, 2024.

 Printed media

 Before the game's release, a manga titled To Heart Another Days was published by ASCII Media Works, and serialized in the Dengeki G's Festival!
 Comic magazine from July 26, 2008 to August 26, 2010.
 A comic version of the PC game Final Dragon Chronicle: Guilty Requiem was featured in volume 2 of the manga.
 The manga was written by Aquaplus.
 A light novel for To Heart 2: Dungeon Travelers was published by Harvest on February 20, 2011, titled To Heart 2: Final Dragon Chronicle Sono Go.
 It was written by Takuya Baba and illustrated by Ushio Komone.